stevemussmann/GTseqTools/README.md

 # GTseqTools
 [![DOI](https://zenodo.org/badge/520264976.svg)](https://zenodo.org/badge/latestdoi/520264976)
-Program for filtering GTseq genotype data, conducting QA/QC, and converting to various file formats
+Program for filtering GTseq genotype data, conducting data quality assessment, and converting to various file formats.

 ## Python Version Compatibility and Dependencies
-This program has been tested with Python >= 3.12 but it should be compatible with Python >= 3.8.
-The GTconvert class uses syntax that was introduced to Python in version 3.8.
+This program has been tested with Python = 3.14 but it should be compatible with Python >= 3.8 (Syntax is used that was first introduced to Python in v3.8).
 Testing and development was conducted with the following versions of Python libraries:
 - holoviews = 1.23.1
 - matplotlib = 3.10.7
 - numpy = 2.3.4